RoboCopGay/.files/README.md

 ![RoboCopDotFiles](./banner.png)

-This is my config files colection, are all on `skel` folder, this did made for ArchLinux, so will'nt to works on other systems without an chage of the `install.sh` file, good luck for the gui that will to try it.
+This is my config files colection, and it's all on `skel` folder, this did made for ArchLinux, so will'nt to works on other systems without an chage of the `install.sh` file, good luck for the gui that will to try it.

 ## Install